makeabilitylab/physcomp/communication/p5js-paint-io.md

 - `brushType` is either 0, 1, 2 corresponding to CIRCLE, SQUARE, TRIANGLE
 - `brushFillMode` is either 0, 1 corresponding to FILL, OUTLINE

-## Paint I/O: Initial p5.js Application
+## PaintIO 1: Initial p5.js Application

 As usual, let's start with a basic prototype and build outwardly.
 First, let's make a basic drawing p5.js application without any dependency on Arduino.